PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Overview of Our Approach

 \subsection{Threat Model}

+In our threat model, we trust the CPU chip manufacturer (e.g., Qualcomm), PCB board manufacturer, and device OEM (e.g., Apple).
+In other words, the design and fabrication process of original CPU chips and boards are trusted, since they come from reliable hardware supply chains controlled by the OEM.
+The OEMs can also take measures for tampering detection, like checking credentials, to ensure they receive genuine components from the vendors.
+In addition, attacks at the manufacturing steps can’t easily target a specific end-product, making attacks highly unlikely.

-We assume a realistic and powerful \emph{attacker} who has physical access to the target multiprocessor device in the hardware supply chain such that he or she can intercept the device and then launch the following two \emph{attack vectors} (see {\devil} in \cref{fig:mp-arch1}) under \emph{no} awareness of the BSP: \begin{enumerate}[label=(\alph*)] \item \emph{AP-replacement attack}: The attacker replaces the original AP with a malicious one that has, e.g., a bootkit implanted in its bootROM.
-Such a malicious AP can obtain -- via the shared memory bus -- secret information or high-privilege resources; even worse, it can manipulate the memory content and overwrite (parts of) the bootloader to be executed to take control of the system already at the boot stage. \item \emph{Man-in-the-middle attack}: The attacker implants an extra interposer chip snooping on the IPI channel for inter-processor communications.
-Such an extra chip can sabotage the traffic along the IPI channel by, e.g., substituting the memory entry pointer encoded in the activation IPI from BSP to AP, and thus yield control-flow hijacking for arbitrary code executions; moreover, the extra chip can sniff the IPI channel to capture secret data and/or interfere with runtime inter-processor communications concerning, e.g., remote TLB shootdowns. \end{enumerate} \paragraph*{\it Assumptions} We restrict ourselves to the usual case where \begin{enumerate*}[label=(\roman*)] \item As the secure boot RoT, the BSP remains genuine during the attack.
-This is due to the fact that the BSP often carries secret data, e.g., keys for decrypting firmware images, and thus compromising the BSP while maintaining normal boot requires a much more powerful attacker, e.g., by exploiting implementation flaws in the RSA signature algorithm~\cite{scire2018attacking}; \item The attacker can neither learn private keys of the processors, nor (partially) modify the on-chip bootROMs (as both are exceptionally difficult); and \item The cryptographic engines employed for, e.g., elliptic-curve cryptography (ECC) and integrity check (SHA-256), are considered trusted and impervious to illegal accesses by the adversary. \end{enumerate*}
+We assume a realistic and powerful attacker who has physical access to the target multiprocessor device in the post-manufacturing hardware supply chain, i.e., in-transit from the OEM to the end-user or in the field.
+Therefore, the attacker can intercept the device and then replace the pluggable CPU chips on board and have malicious modification to the PCB, such as implanting a interposer chip on the board wires, to launch the following two \emph{attack vectors} (see {\devil} in \cref{fig:mp-arch2}) under no awareness of the BSP:

+\begin{enumerate}[label=(\alph*), leftmargin=1.4em] \item \emph{AP-replacement attack}: The attacker replaces the original AP with a malicious one that has, e.g., a factory-installed bootkit in its bootROM.
+Such a malicious AP can obtain via the shared memory bus secret data or high-privilege resources.
+It can also manipulate memory content and overwrite (parts of) the bootloader to be executed to take control of the system already at the boot stage. \item \emph{Man-in-the-middle attack}: The attacker implants an extra interposer chip snooping on the IPI channel for inter-processor communications.
+The chip can sabotage traffic along the IPI channel by, e.g., substituting the memory entry pointer encoded in the activation IPI from BSP to AP, leading to control-flow hijacking and arbitrary code executions; moreover, it can sniff the IPI channel to capture secret data or interfere with runtime inter-processor communications concerning, e.g., remote TLB shootdowns. \end{enumerate}